DivyanshMittal-exe/blog/_posts/2023-06-10-looting-india.md

 > An opulent city lay at my mercy; its richest bankers bid against each other for my smiles; I walked through vaults which were thrown open to me alone, piled on either hand with gold and jewels… When I think of the marvellous riches of that country, and the comparatively small part which I took away, I am astonished at my own moderation. - Robert Clive

-The British praised themselves for showing self-restrained and not looting more.
-History is filled with such instances where the British claimed, India was a sure shot and easy way for prosperity.
-Millions of Indians were starved to death for their oppulence.
+The British praised themselves for showing self-restraint and not looting more.
+History is filled with such instances where the British claimed India was a sure shot and an easy way to prosperity.
+Millions of Indians were starved to death for their opulence.
 The poor Indians could not even purchase bread.

 ### Taking away the diamonds

-The Indian diamonds that the 'nabobs' took was sign to the Britain that it was now becoming an Imperial power.
-In the late 18th century and early 19th century, these diamonds were not hailed as jewels.
-Instead the were envied and attacked, as they threatened to change the power dynamics in Britain.
+The Indian diamonds that the 'nabobs' took were a sign to Britain that it was now becoming an Imperial power.
+These diamonds were not hailed as jewels in the late 18th century and early 19th century.
+Instead, they were envied and attacked, as they threatened to change the power dynamics in Britain.

-Traditionally wealth in Britain, was measured in terms of land ownership.
+Traditionally wealth in Britain was measured in terms of land ownership.
 Since it was held for a long time, it reflected permanence and hierarchy.
-With diamonds, and jewels flowing in from India, wealth could now be acquired by colonial enterprise rather than from inheritance.
+With diamonds, and jewels flowing in from India, wealth could now be acquired by the colonial enterprise rather than from inheritance.

-Many Britishers were so alarmed by this massive flow of wealth into Britain, that they summoned Clive before Parliament to explain his actions in India and the fortune he had made there.
+Many Britishers were so alarmed by this massive flow of wealth into Britain that they summoned Clive before Parliament to explain his actions in India and the fortune he had made there.

-The government tried to assert supremacy and control over the company, but since most of the MPs were also shareholders of the company, they couldn't really do anything.
+The government tried to assert supremacy and control over the company, but since most MPs were also company shareholders, they couldn't do anything.

 ### Torture and Extraction

-Warren Hastings was one of the most sadistic and rapacious govern general.
-He accepted bribes, and then went against war with the bribe givers.
-He tortured and extracted every last bit of revenues from the people.
-Under his rule, the propensity of British tax collectors against the Bengal women was described in great detail by Burke who tried to impeach Hastings for his cruelties.
+Warren Hastings was one of the most sadistic and rapacious government generals.
+He accepted bribes and then went to war with the bribe givers.
+He tortured and extracted every last bit of revenue from the people.
+Under his rule, the propensity of British tax collectors against the Bengal women was described in great detail by Burke, who tried to impeach Hastings for his cruelties.

 > They[Bengali Women] were dragged out, naked and exposed to the public view, and scourged before all the people…they[Tax Collectors] put the nipples of the women into the sharp edges of split bamboos and tore them from their bodies - Burke